namugach/dockit/README.md

 - `init`: Initialize and configure the development environment
 - `start`: Start containers with auto-creation option (options: number, "this",  "all")
-- `build`: Build Docker image for development environment
+- `build`: Build Docker image for development environment (option: --no-cache)
 - `up`: Start containers in background (options: number, "this", "all")
 - `stop`: Stop containers (options: number, "this",  "all")
 - `down`: Remove containers completely (options: number, "this", "all")